 First of all, this is an article about Domestic Staff during lockdown, which we think is an interesting topic to cover.
 Obviously, our boss Sara Vestin Rahmani is very involved with the lives of the staff that we placed.
 Today, she has taken the time to speak to a bunch of them.

-This article is written during the times of Corona in an attempt to get you all excited about our industry, despite the lockdown and Virus.
-Because of this, we want to share some information about how some of the domestic staff during lockdown has experience this period.
+This article is written during the times of Corona in an attempt to get you all excited about our industry.
+Despite the lockdown and Virus.
+Because of this, we want to share some information about how some of the domestic staff during lockdown have experience this period.

 “The family I work for, took their extended family, me and the other staff to their home in the Caribbean”, says housekeeper Linda Mulley to Sara Vestin Rahmani.
 “Needless to say, for us, as domestic staff during lockdown with this client, things have been great.”
 “As shown, our employer really care about us, which goes to show in their actions.

 ” I think we are probably luckier than other domestic staff “